 Please note that guidelines and restrictions in New Mexico have moved to a county-by-county basis.
 Please consult the county map from the New Mexico Department of Health to learn more about restaurant operating procedures for specific counties.
 Here are some of the COVID-Safe Practices and enhanced health and safety practices recommended by the Food and Drug Administration and the CDC that you can expect to be in place to keep customers safe while dining at New Mexico’s restaurants:

-Starting May 1, 2020, New Mexico State Parks began slowly reopening of state parks for day use only.
-While many parks are reopening, services, activities, and hours of operations are limited so please consult the current Conditions and Alerts page for each park.
+Effective February 24, 2021, New Mexico State Parks will be open for day use hours to all visitors.
+Effective February 27, camping will reopen to all visitors by reservation only.
+While many parks are reopening, services, activities, and hours of operations may be limited so please consult the current Conditions and Alerts page for each park.

 Please be aware of the following safety and health guidelines currently in place: